jerry81/fastAPI/README.md

 cause: bash was not set as the executor
 solution: add #!/bin/bash to the script

+alembic revision --autogenerate -m cannot locate revision
+cause: the database has a different revision hash
+solution: either remove the local database/volume or login to the db and drop the table

 ### defs

 asgi server - asynchronous server gateway interface